HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Preloading resources and having browsers apply some intelligent prioritization is something that was actually started way back in 2009 by IE8 with something called the [preloader](https://speedcurve.com/blog/load-scripts-async/).
 In addition to the HTML parser, IE8 had a lightweight look-ahead preloader that scanned for tags that could initiate network requests (`<script>`, `<link>`, and `<img>`).

 Over the following years, browser vendors did more and more of the heavy lifting, each adding their own special sauce for how to prioritize resources.
-But it’s important to understand that the browser alone has some limitations.
+But it's important to understand that the browser alone has some limitations.
 As developers however, we can overcome these limits by making good use of resource hints and help decide how to prioritize resources, determining which should be fetched or preprocessed to further boost page performance.

 In particular we can mention a few of the victories resource hints achieved/made in the last year:
 - [CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/) web fonts showing up faster on a 3G first render